femix300/simple_shell/README.md

-This project is about a custom shell
+This project is about a custom shell.